Semi-Supervised Few-Shot Learning with Prototypical Random Walks: Experiments on Image Datasets

+\textbf{Discriminative Power. } In order to study our approach and baselines in a more challenging setup, we evaluate their performance on a Higher-Way classification.
 Fig.~\ref{fig:landing} shows that our model still performs better than the baseline and close to PN$_{all}$ (the oracle).
 The accuracy of PRWN, PN$_{all}$, and PN, on 800-ways in Omniglot, are 64.43\%, 65.57\% and 39.84\%, respectively.
 In Fig.~\ref{fig:landing}, we show the relative improvement over PN reaching $\approx$ 60\% improvement on 800-ways classification.
 Similar behavior has been reported for mini-imagenet (See Supp. materials).
 This shows the performance gain from our PRW loss is robust and reflects its discriminative power.

 \textbf{Transductive/Semi-supervised adaptation approaches.} Our approach is orthogonal and can be integrated with these methods~\citep{liu2019ICLR, ren2018metalearning, douze2018CVPR}.
 In fact, PRWN + semi-supervised inference is such an integration where K-means step is integrated from ~\citep{ren2018metalearning}.
 Tables \ref{tbl_SOA}, and \ref{tbl_dist} show that our network, combined with the K-means step at test time, perform far better than the networks trained with those adaptation methods.
 This supports our hypothesis that semi-supervised adaptation like the K-means step fails to fully exploit the unlabeled data \textbf{during meta-training}.